ipfs-shipyard/discussify-styleguide/README.md

 1. Activate CSS modules

-    Activate [CSS modules](https://github.com/webpack-contrib/css-loader#modules) for this package directory (or for your whole project):
+    Activate [CSS modules](https://github.com/webpack-contrib/css-loader#modules) for this package directory (or for your whole project if you like):

     ```js
     {